pavel-a/usb-relay-hid/README.md

 The vendors currently offer only an API library for Windows, and only in binary form.

 We are not associated with the manufacturer(s) of these devices or author(s) of the original software offered by eBay sellers.
-Our intent is to make this device usable on Linux (and any other OS that supports libusb) as well as on 64-bit Windows.
+Our intent is to make this device work on Linux, 64-bit Windows and other platforms where we need it.

 The main project web page is on the [V-USB wiki](http://vusb.wikidot.com/project:driver-less-usb-relays-hid-interface "driver-less-usb-relays-hid-interface").
 This is because the firmware of the device is based on [V-USB](http://www.obdev.at/products/vusb/index.html).
 V-USB enables amazingly simple and low-cost USB hardware solutions.
-This repository, however,  contains only the host side software.
+This repository contains only the host side software.